abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Refs/tgwr_3.abo %}

-First of all, we have a section that summarizes the most important GWR parameters are summarized in this Yaml document
+First of all, we have a section that summarizes the most important GWR parameters in a Yaml document:

 ```yaml
 --- !GWR_params